 Though highly effective, ECT is not for everyone.
 It requires full sedation under anesthesia, which complicates the recovery process.
 Its side effects can be severe and include short-term memory loss.
 And due to a spread of misinformation surrounding this treatment, many patients are wary of trying it out.

-Standard rTMS: Available to the public since 2008, Transcranial Magnetic Stimulation is a non-invasive treatment for depression.
+Traditional rTMS: Available to the public since 2008, Transcranial Magnetic Stimulation is a noninvasive treatment for depression.
 The procedure sends out electromagnetic pulses from a figure-8-shaped handheld device, used to regulate the neural activity of brain structures found to be involved in depression.

 Deep TMS’s high levels of safety and effectiveness granted it an FDA clearance status in 2013 for treating depression.
-Deep TMS is also the only non-invasive medical device to be given an FDA clearance status for treating OCD.
+Deep TMS is also the only noninvasive medical device to be given an FDA clearance based on peer-reviewed clinical data for treating OCD and Smoking Addiction.
 It is additionally CE-marked in Europe, to treat depression, OCD and several other mental health conditions.

 Psychopharmacology: Several classes of medication have been shown to successfully treat depression.
 They include selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), and tricyclic antidepressants (TCAs).
 Though psychopharmacology is a generally effective MDD treatment, it can cause side effects such as weight gain or sexual dysfunction, and many patients are found to be treatment-resistant.